 Venture just outside the city limits to find a wealth of natural swimming holes in the Texas Hill Country.
 Make your reservations in advance for stunning spots like Hamilton Pool Preserve in Dripping Springs or Jacob's Well Natural Area in Wimberley.
+Limited activities such as hiking are currently available at Jacob's Well and Hamilton Pool Preserve, although swimming is NOT currently allowed.
 Bring your swimsuit, your waterproof phone case and your crew for an afternoon dip in some of the most pristine and wonderous waters in Texas.

 Share your favorite Austin Instagram moments and memories with us using #TrueAustin!